 Read the news story published on eeNews Europe: here.

 One out of eight Canadian men will be diagnosed with prostate cancer during their lifetime.
 In Canada, prostate cancer accounts for roughly one-quarter of all cancer cases in men, making it the leading cause of cancer deaths with 24,000 diagnoses and

 4,100 deaths every year.
 Brachytherapy is a popular treatment for men with early prostate cancer due to its high success rate, minimal side effects, and patient convenience.
 It involves the insertion of needles loaded with tiny radioactive

 seeds into the prostate.
 Once the needles are fully inserted, they are pulled back to permanently leave the seeds in locations inside the prostate, where the radiation released from them treats the cancer cells.
 The radioactive seeds

 must be implanted in target locations with great accuracy.
 However, current techniques only enable surgeons to place seeds to within 5 mm of an intended target.

-The figure on the felt shows the hand-held instrument we developed that helps surgeons place seeds with an accuracy of 0.33 mm.
+The figure on the left shows the hand-held instrument we developed that helps surgeons place seeds with an accuracy of 0.33 mm.
 It steers the needle automatically by rotating its base as the surgeon inserts it.
 Delivering radiation with pinpoint accuracy will lead to better prostate cancer control and fewer side effects for patients.
 It can also allow treating prostate cancer situations that are not possible with the current imprecise technique.
 One example is treating only a part of the prostate for early prostate cancers.

 Magnetorheological (MR) fluids have emerged as a promising technology for new actuator design.
 An MR fluid is an active material composed of a suspension of soft ferromagnetic micron-sized particles (typically 1 to 10 microns) dispersed in a carrying

-(mineral oils, synthetic oils or water).
+liquid (mineral oils, synthetic oils or water).
 Under the action of an external magnetic field, these particles form chain-like structures or aggregates aligned roughly parallel to the magnetic field, changing the apparent viscosity

 of the fluid (see the animation on the left).

 Classical approaches for designing MR brakes have not accounted for fluid nonlinearity and magnetic saturation while addressing tradeoffs in terms of repose time, off-state torque, power supply, desired torque and volume.
 We showed that performance is strongly dependent on electromechanical design and introduced a new model for optimal actuator design.
 This resulted in an actuator with 23% more torque in a volume 76% smaller than a commercially available MR brake (second figure).